ninapappas/Personal-Projects/README.md

 # Personal-Projects
-These are my personal projects - Mainly focusing on economic based programs, applications to help students, and more!
+These are my personal projects - I hope to specifically focus on economic based programs and applications to help students; however, I will include a variety of other project!